Ensues/Analyzing-Cyclistic-Bike-Share-Data/README.md

 - **Time-of-Day Trends** - Subscribers tend to ride during early and late working hours, consistent with typical commutes, whereas Customers ride more consistently throughout the day with a notable surge on weekends.

 These insights form a robust foundation for developing targeted digital marketing strategies aimed at converting casual riders into loyal annual members.

+---

+## Future Work

+Future enhancements include integrating advanced statistical analysis using R to refine insights further and exploring additional interactive features and segmentation (e.g., by age group or specific stations) for more granular recommendations.